-Myrrh essential oil uses have been most often considered effective for treating wounds and infection, but are now being studied for their ability to possibly fight certain types of cancer cells.
+Myrrh essential oil uses have been considered effective for treating wounds and infection, but are now being studied for their ability to possibly fight certain types of cancer cells.

 This oil is derived from the resin (sap) of a tree called Commiphora Myrrha, which grows in middle East countries and in Africa.
 It is harvested from cutting the tree to obtain the resin, and produces with steam distillation.